Emily Ratajkowski Puts Her Booty & Naked Thighs On Display In Racy Instagram Video

 Emily Ratajkowski is enjoying life and wants to share her fun-filled experiences with all of her social media fans.
 The stunning Vogue model has been feeling the groove lately and has apparently taken to filming short videos of herself in which she lets loose to the sound of her favorite songs, rocking sultry dance moves to the beat of popular hits.

-After sharing a very sensual video in which she showed off her dance skills while shaking her booty to Ariana Grande’s massively popular hit “Thank U, Next”, as reported by The Inquisitr on Thursday, Emily turned up the heat on Instagram with another rhythm-infused post.
-Earlier today, the gorgeous model and actress took to her Instagram profile to share a very provocative clip in which she was seen enjoying a boat ride while blasting the “Leave a Light On” song by Tom Walker.
+After sharing a very sensual video in which she showed off her dance skills while shaking her booty to Ariana Grande’s massively popular hit “thank u, next”, as reported by The Inquisitr on Thursday, Emily turned up the heat on Instagram with another rhythm-infused post.
+Earlier today, the gorgeous model and actress took to her Instagram profile to share a very provocative clip in which she was seen enjoying a boat ride while blasting “Leave a Light On” by Tom Walker.

 In the video, the brunette bombshell flaunted her incredible figure while lounging on a motorboat with a drink in hand.
 Clad in a little black dress that hugged her curves in all the right places, Emily looked every inch the siren as she sped across the frothy waves in the fast-going motorboat.
 With the wind in her hair, the 27-year-old stunner stuck a risqué pose, showing off her curvy backside and sculpted legs in the thigh-skimming minidress.